NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 # Fetchers {#chap-pkgs-fetchers}

 Nixpkgs provides fetchers for different protocols and services.
-Fetcher's are functions that simplify downloading files.
+Fetchers are functions that simplify downloading files.

 ## Caveats

-Fetcher's store their output in the nix store, or cache, using Nix's [_fixed output derivation_](https://nixos.org/manual/nix/stable/#fixed-output-drvs).
+Fetchers store their output in the nix store, or cache, using Nix's [_fixed output derivation_](https://nixos.org/manual/nix/stable/#fixed-output-drvs).
 Later, Nix can reuse the downloaded contents via their hash.
 While the caching improves performance, it can lead to some confusion.
 For example, consider the following fetcher:

 ```nix
 fetchurl {